abhiabhi0/obsidan-programmerCave/06 - Kubernetes/0200 - What is Ingress in Kubernetes.md

    - The Ingress Controller receives these requests and evaluates them against the defined rules.
    - Based on matching criteria (host/path), the controller routes the requests to the appropriate backend service (which consists of Pods).

+### How Ingress Controllers Work

+- **Ingress Controller**: An Ingress Controller is a component that implements the rules defined in the Ingress resource.
+It acts as a reverse proxy, managing incoming requests and directing them to the appropriate backend services based on the defined routing rules.
+- **Operation**:

+    1. The user defines an Ingress resource with specific routing rules.
+    2. The Ingress Controller watches for changes in Ingress resources.
+    3. Upon detecting changes, it updates its configuration to route traffic according to the specified rules.

+- **Popular Ingress Controllers**:

+    - NGINX Ingress Controller
+    - Traefik
+    - HAProxy

 ### Example Use Case

 Suppose you have two services running in your cluster: